awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 1. Expand **Change Detection Options** and choose **Use CloudWatch Events to automatically start my pipeline when a change occurs \(recommended\)**\.

    A message appears showing the Amazon CloudWatch Events rule to be created for this pipeline\.
 Choose **Update**\.
-![\[Use the console to update an AWS CodeCommit pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/poll-migration-console-codecommit.png)![\[Use the console to update an AWS CodeCommit pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Use the console to update an AWS CodeCommit pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[Use the console to update a CodeCommit pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/poll-migration-console-codecommit.png)![\[Use the console to update a CodeCommit pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Use the console to update a CodeCommit pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-   If you are updating an Amazon S3 pipeline, you see the following message\.
+   If you are updating a pipeline that has an Amazon S3 source, you see the following message\.
 Choose **Update**\.
 ![\[Use the console to update an Amazon S3 pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/poll-migration-console-s3.png)![\[Use the console to update an Amazon S3 pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Use the console to update an Amazon S3 pipeline for change detection\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. When you have finished editing your pipeline, choose **Save pipeline changes** to return to the summary page\.